kubecost/docs/using-kubecost/navigating-the-kubecost-ui/reports.md

 ### Creating a report

 Begin by selecting _Create a report_.
 There are five report types available.
 Three of these correspond to Kubecost's different monitoring dashboards.
-The other two are specialized beta features.

 {% hint style="warning" %}
 As of Kubecost v2.0, Advanced Reports and Cloud Cost Reports have been removed and replaced with [Collections](/using-kubecost/navigating-the-kubecost-ui/collections.md).
 See the documentation for more info.